If you’ve got big plans and you’re ready to apply for your personal loan, here’s what you need to do to get your cash in hand faster.

 You may need to provide things like:

-- Personal information – such as whether it’s a single or joint application and whether you’re an existing customer.
+- Personal information – like if you’re a new or existing customer.
 If you’re a new customer, you’ll need to provide identification such as a passport, driver’s licence or birth certificate.

 - Your loan details – this can include the reason for your loan, the amount you’d like to borrow and your chosen loan term, which at Westpac will be between 1 and 7 years.